placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-11-13-mobula8-runcam.md

 - ADC Filter OFF
 - send radio's RTC data to the flight controller to have correct time in blackbox files and on the OSD: go to special functions, add `ON Lua bfbkgd On` and turn the checkmark on
 - ch5 inverted, SB - arm
-- ch6 inverted, SA - air / acro / angle + blackbox
+- ch6 inverted, SA - air / acro / angle
 - ch7 - turtle mode
 - ch8 (aux4 is 3 in vtx CLI command), S2 - VTX power control
 - ch9 - SW5 toggle - switch between the cameras
 - ch10, SW6 toggle - Runcam button
-- CH11 (AUX7 in adjustments), S1 - OSD profile switching
+- CH11 SW3 toggle (aux7) blackbox erase
+- CH12 SW2 2pos (aux8) blackbox
 - add special functions with playtrk `vtx` to SW6

 ## ESCs configuration